 This is not unlike a Protestant church today that might call itself the “Apostolic Faith Church.”
 What they mean, at first, is that they have apostolic faith.
 However, the words just become part of their name.
 Eventually they may change their faith and still keep their name.

-But that’s not what the words catholic and orthodox meant to the early Christians.
+But the words catholic and orthodox were not the name of the early institutional church, but were descriptions of it.
 We can be catholic and orthodox in the sense that they were, but of course the churches that have incorporated the words into their names would like to think that you need to belong to their church in order to be truly catholic or orthodox.
-Sometimes you may even see those words capitalized in translations of the early Christians, to make it look like they were the name of the early church, rather than descriptions of the early church.

 The standard of “Everywhere, Always, and By All”